vouvy/Roblox-Client-Optimizer/README.md

 <table>
 <tr>
 <td>
-However, this may not be suitable for everyone It was created for my personal use only Please use it with caution
+This may not be suitable for everyone It was created for my personal use only Please use it with caution
 </td>
 </tr>
 </table>